 - T1WI+C: avid early enhancement

-- Magnetic resonance angiogram (MRA): anteromedial displacement of internal carotid artery
+- MRA: anteromedial displacement of internal carotid artery

 - MRI without and with intravenous contrast from base of skull to carotid bifurcation; ±CT to evaluate for adjacent bony changes